Stress Relief: How Does Stress Affect the Body?

 What is cortisol and why is it important?

-Are supplements helpful for stress relief?
+Are supplements helpful for stress support?

 How can vh1be’s Cortisol Balance support me?